Powered by Coverage.com (NPN: 19966249)

 Car insurance after a DUI in Fort Lauderdale

 Not all insurance companies will write policies for drivers with DUIs due to the higher risk of an accident associated with this infraction.
 In Florida, It is common for drivers who receive DUIs to need an SR-22 or an FR-44 filing for three to five years after the offense.
-The average cost of full coverage car insurance in Fort Lauderdale after a DUI infraction is $522 which is 19 percent more than the state’s average of $439.
-You may want to start with these carriers if you have a DUI conviction on your record and drive in Fort Lauderdale.
+The average cost of full coverage car insurance in Fort Lauderdale after a DUI infraction is $7,340 per year, which is 50 percent more than drivers with a clean record pay here.
+You may want to start with these carriers if you have a DUI conviction on your record in Fort Lauderdale.

 Minimum coverage requirements in Fort Lauderdale